 Zinc

 Most healthy people are getting enough zinc through their diet and do not need a supplement.
-Meat, shellfish, legumes, nuts, seeds, dairy and eggs are some of the main sources of dietary zinc.
-This nutrient is important for many reasons, including its ability to support skin and muscosal membranes as you heal from cosmetic surgery.
-It’s unlikely you need additional zinc supplementation, but talk to Dr. Brown if you have any concerns.
+Meat, shellfish, legumes, nuts, seeds, dairy, and eggs are some of the main sources of dietary zinc.
+This nutrient is important for many reasons, including its ability to support skin and mucosal membranes as you heal from cosmetic surgery.
+It’s unlikely you need additional zinc supplementation but talk to Dr. Brown if you have any concerns.
 If you don’t have a zinc deficiency, taking a zinc supplement won’t improve wound healing and could lead to zinc toxicity in a worst-case scenario.
-A healthy diet and multivitamin is typically more than adequate to get the zinc you need.
+A healthy diet and vitamins for healing after surgery are typically more than adequate to get the zinc you need.

 Bromelain

-Bromelain has long been thought to reduce swelling and inflammation after surgery, but more research is certainly needed before we can make this claim.
+Bromelain has long been thought to reduce swelling and inflammation after surgery, which is why this vitamin after surgery could help your healing.
 Bromelain and other dietary supplements do not require FDA approval, so claims related to them have not been put through standardized testing for safety and efficacy.
-Follow the dosing instructions on the label if you decide to take bromelain, and talk to Dr. Brown about whether it is safe to do so after your plastic surgery appointment.
+Follow the dosing instructions on the label if you decide to take bromelain, and talk to Dr. Brown about whether it is safe to take pre and post-surgery supplements.

 Arnica Montana